-It is a highly specialized entry level job.
-It’s strictly related to content marketing so you’ll get a chance to grow in this field.
+This is a highly specialized entry-level job.
+It’s strictly related to content marketing so you'll get a chance to grow in this field.

 Content marketing specialists work closely with the content marketing team, CMO, and senior management.
 You’ll be involved in strategy development for online content that your company will create, publish, and distribute.